ssmirr/appdev-chapters/checkin-alert-1.md

 Unfortunately, I always forget to do this and always end up in the C group.
 The Southwest iPhone app sends a push notification to check in online, but that comes about 10 minutes too late, after everyone else has already checked in.

-I wish that I could be reminded by a text message 5-10 minutes _before_ it's time to check in, so that I can beat everyone else!
+I wish that I could be reminded by a text message 5-10 minutes _before_ it's time to check in, so that I can be ready to beat everyone else!

 ## Sketches / domain model